-Download and setup KEGG KOfam HMM profiles and KEGG MODULE data.
+Download and setup KEGG KOfam HMM profiles plus KEGG MODULE and KEGG BRITE data.

 🔙 To the main page of anvi’o programs and artifacts.